-- How will you know if my relative's behaviour support plan is effective? - Give me an example of a strategy that you have used here to prevent someone's challenging behaviour. - What is the person's crisis management strategy? - How do you know when to use reactive behaviour management strategies and which strategies to use? - How will my relative's behaviour support plan be reviewed and updated?
+- How is the behaviour support plan used in everyday life? - How will you know if my relative's behaviour support plan is effective? - Give me an example of a strategy that you have used here to prevent someone's challenging behaviour. - What is the person's crisis management strategy? - How do you know when to use reactive behaviour management strategies and which strategies to use? - How will my relative's behaviour support plan be reviewed and updated?